kvichans/cuda_favorites/readme/readme.txt

 Plugin for CudaText.

-- Info
-Folders in the list are marked by [ ] brackets
+Gives dialog to call favorite items.

+- Files: click button "Add" in plugin dialog, to browse for a file.
+- Folders: click button "Add" with Shift key, to choose a folder.
+Folders are shows with [] brackets in the dialog.
+Calling a folder item - suggests to open a file from that folder.
+- Projects: use ui-tab "Projects" and press button "Add" to choose a project.

-Non existing items in the list are marked by ?
+Non-existing items are marked by ? char in the list.
-Button "Open" on a folder - suggests to open file in this folder Files and folders can be a shortcut

-- Quick opening
+Dialog gives hotkeys to quickly call item by its index 1...9:
-Use Alt+1, Alt+2, ..., Alt+9, Alt+0 to direct open file
+- Alt+1, Alt+2, ..., Alt+9
-"1: *", "2: *",..., "9: *", "0: *"

-- Import from SynWrite
-Select "SynFav.ini" for "Add..." to import Favorites from SynWrite See "SynFav.ini" in folder "SynWrite/Settings"

-- Tip
-Shift+click on "Add" allows to add folders to Fav list
+- Ctrl+1, Ctrl+2, ..., Ctrl+9

+Plugin can import favorites from SynWrite.
+To do it, browse for file "SynFav.ini", which is located in the Settings subfolder of SynWrite.

-Author: Andrey Kvichanskiy (kvichans, at forum/github)
+Author: Andrey Kvichanskiy (kvichans, at forum/GitHub)
+License: MIT